LowriWilliams/my_academic_website/content/authors/admin/_index.md

 - Visitors
 ---

 I lived in Milano until the end of high school.
 I then moved to Oxford for my undergraduate and master studies.
-I am currently studying for a PhD in Durham.
+I did my PhD studies at IPPP in Durham.